smxi/rbxi/rbxi-data/readme-rbxi.txt

 	-s is useful, besides being eye candy, for letting you know that the script is actually doing something while it sits there working on your deletions or backups.

 -U Update script manually from svn server.
 It will update it to where-ever you have it installed.

 -v Show script version and last used information.
 Also shows last time you did a backup and which backup directory was used.
 This should help people like me who can't remember.

+MOUNT/UMOUNT
+If the device is automounted, the script will check to make sure it's path is present, and if the script uses mount/unmount option, that contains a test as well for failed mounts.
+-m Skip the mounting option.
+If present, the script will not use your preset mount/umount
+	values, and will not try to mount anything.
+Only use if you have a good reason to do so.

 -------------------------------------------------------------------------
 BACKUP PARTITION FORMATTING:
 ---------------------------